All Episodes

 Yes, literally.

-It's as literal as we can get.
+It's as literal as you can get.

-I have the timestamp and the name of the person that did it.
+I have the time stamp and the name of the person that did it.

-It took him five years to find out why they did it, but it only took him five minutes to revoke it.
+The fellow that's on the line that lost his clearance, it took him five years to find out why they did it, but it only took him five minutes to revoke it.

-It just shows you what they can do.
+You see, it just shows you what they can do.

-They can do things in a snap of a finger if they want to, but if they want to hold it up and keep you from finding out, they will literally make you force you to spend years and years trying to find out why they took the actions that they took.
+They can do things in the snap of a finger if they want to, but if they want to hold it up and keep you from finding out, they will literally make you force you to spend years and years trying to find out why they took the actions that they took.

 Bill, what did you want to add?